aaasen/voxel-party/README.md

 ## Note About Updates

-IDEs like Eclipe will generally make a copy of the code to work on.
+IDEs like Eclipse will generally make a copy of the code to work on.
 You should be able to copy-paste the original `nexus/.git` directory into `your_workspace/nexus/src/`

 If you have any questions, please email me at laneaasen@gmail.com.